-- Prereq: Students must have received a minimum of a B in the course in which they wish to SILC and mentor teacher permission.
-APPLICATION REQUIRED- Application can be found on the parent portal of Skyward - Evidence of Learning: - 1.
+- Prereq: Senior students must have received a minimum of a B in the course in which they wish to SILC and mentor teacher permission.
+APPLICATION REQUIRED- Application can be found on the parent portal of Skyward.
+SILC Applications are due Friday, January 26, 2024 at 3:00 PM. - Evidence of Learning: - 1.
 Student will be expected to turn in their weekly reflections. - 2.
 Students will provide evidence of products for the classroom.
 (Examples include: entrance/exit slips, study guides, notes, or other teacher approved ideas. - 3.
 Student will create a complete lesson plan.